mohittiwari98/old-linkedin-clone/README.md

 # old-linkedin-clone
-introduction to my  old LinkedIn clone:-Linkedin clone is basic frontend project buil using
+introduction to my  old LinkedIn clone:-Linkedin clone is basic frontend project build using